Buyers agent standing in front of house for sale.

 Are buyer’s agents worth it?

-As with anything, working with a buyer’s agent has its benefits and drawbacks.
-In most cases, though, utilizing the help of a buyer’s agent has more pros than cons for home buyers.
+As with anything, working with a buyer’s agent has benefits and drawbacks.
+In most cases, using a buyer’s agent has more pros than cons for home buyers.

 Victoria Araj